-Psoriatic arthritis is a chronic, inflammatory, autoimmune condition that sometimes occurs with psoriasis.
-It can have a significant effect on a person’s life, but timely and appropriate treatment can help reduce its impact.
+Psoriatic arthritis can have a significant effect on a person’s life.
+However, timely and appropriate treatment can help reduce its impact.

-PsA and psoriasis are aspects of psoriatic disease, which can result in changes throughout the body.
-In psoriasis, these changes affect the skin as the overgrowth of skin cells causes red, scaly patches to form on it.
-PsA involves pain, swelling, and deformation in the joints.
+Psoriatic arthritis (PsA) and psoriasis are aspects of psoriatic disease, a systemic condition that can have symptoms throughout the body.
+In psoriasis, skin lesions result from the overgrowth of skin cells.
+PsA involves pain and swelling in the joints.

 The symptoms of psoriatic disease come and go, worsening during flares and improving or disappearing during periods of remission.
 The symptoms can sometimes worsen over time.

 In this article, we look at the outlook for people with PsA, its effect on their quality of life, and the solutions available.

 How PsA progresses will depend on various factors, including the type of PsA, its stage at diagnosis, the treatment a person receives, and how they respond to it.

 In the early stages, there may be few or no symptoms.
 Tissue damage might be present, but bone damage